Find, Manage and Keep a Race Crew, this is probably the crux of a successful offshore team.

-If you are managing a big crew, designate one of the other members to be the contact point and team communicator, this works really well in getting great feedback because often crewmembers are a bit timid in speaking directly with the “boss” about their concerns.
+If you are managing a big crew, designate one of the other members to be team communicator.
+This guarantees great feedback because crewmembers can be timid in speaking directly with the “boss”.

-Post-race or regatta de-briefs are essential to get feedback from the team and allow for adjustments to the sailing positions, race strategies, the future program and for improving race results for the future.
+Post-race or regatta de-briefs are essential to get feedback from the team.
+This allows for adjustments to the sailing positions, race strategies and the future program.
+It also ensures improving race results for the future.

-The de-briefs need to be a little structured with someone responsible for jotting down some bullet points regarding the day’s event with a bit of time to get input from the team.
-Importantly the de-brief should not be too long, everyone these days have busy lives and there is always plenty to do.
+The de-briefs need to be a little structured with someone responsible for jotting down some bullet points.
+Importantly the de-brief should not be too long, everyone these days have a busy life.

-At a regatta, the debrief can take the form of a crew dinner and by all means, include spouses so that they feel part of the group and have a real feeling of being part of the team.
+At a regatta, the debrief can take the form of a crew dinner.
+Include spouses so that they feel part of the group and feel part of the team.

-With a club or single race event, a debrief on the boat before heading to the club or home enables you to sort out any issues on the boat from the day’s event, either crew wise or mechanical and gives you a chance to confirm the program going forward and who is available.
+With a club or single race event, a debrief on the boat before heading to the club.
+This enables you to sort out any issues on the boat from the day’s event.
+Either crew-wise or mechanical.
+It gives you a chance to confirm the program and who is available for the next event.